Midnight (Beast song): Background

 The single was released on October 17, 2012 in ten different editions: 3 limited CD+DVD, a regular edition, and six special solo covers editions.
 All CD+DVD editions came with different features, Type A came with the live special "2011.06.22 Beast Night" Vol. 1 and Vol. 3; Type B came with the Vol. 2 and Vol. 4; and Type C came with the music video of "Midnight" and its 'making-of' video.
 The regular edition came with the CD single itself.
 A special solo cover version came with only "Midnight" on the single and with six different jacket covers of every member on them.
 The CD+DVD and regular editions also included a special random trading card, CD+DVD Type A included a card of Doo-joon or Dong-woon, CD+DVD Type B included a card of Gi-kwang or Jun-hyung, CD+DVD Type C included a card of Yo-seob or Hyun-seung, and the Regular edition a collective card of the members, 1 random from 3 different types.
 The b-side of the single, a Japanese version of "Biga Oneun Naren", was released the same way as "Midnight" in South Korea, one week after the album's release.

 Composition

 The Japanese version of the song is a re-recorded version of the Korean version with Japanese lyrics.
 The b-side is a Japanese version of the song "Biga Oneun Naren", which like "Midnight", was originally recorded in Korean and re-recorded with Japanese lyrics.
 The original version of the song was written and composed by Choi Kyu-sung.
 Both songs were translated into Japanese by Rina Moon.

 Music video

-The music video for the Japanese version of the song premiered on September 27, exclusively on MTV Japan.
+The official music video for the Japanese version of the song premiered on September 27, exclusively on MTV Japan.
 Cube Entertainment uploaded the video on Beast's YouTube account on September 29.